From July 04 to July 20, 2018

-Monaco Explorations support a mission taking place onboard the oceanographic research vessel Poseidon of the German oceanographic institute GEOMAR to explore the deep coral reefs of Norwegian fjords.
+Explorations de Monaco is supporting a mission aboard the oceanographic vessel RV Poseidon from the German oceanographic institute GEOMAR to explore deep coral reefs in Norwegian fjords.

 General context

-Directed by Janina Bucher of the GEOMAR institute in Germany, this mission is conducted in partnership with the Monaco Scientific Center (CSM), the Royal Netherlands Institute for Sea Research (NIOZ), the Norwegian Institute of Marine Research (IMR), the marine sciences laboratory of the University of Florida and the University of Francfort (Institut für Geowissenschaften Goethe-Universität).
+Led by Janina Bucher of Germany’s GEOMAR Institute, the mission is being carried out in collaboration with the Centre Scientifique de Monaco (CSM), the Royal Netherlands Institute for Sea Research (NIOZ), the Norwegian Institute of Marine Research (IMR), the University of Florida’s Marine Science Laboratory and the University of Frankfurt (Institut für Geowissenschaften Goethe-Universität).

-The general scientific aim is to measure the physiological state of the different populations of cold water coral reefs with priority placed on the species Lophelia pertusa, assess the natural variability of physiological processes (metabolism, growth, reproduction) and compare these field data with the results of laboratory experiments.
+The overall scientific objective is to measure the physiological state of different cold-water coral reef populations, with a focus on the species Lophelia pertusa, to assess the natural variability of physiological processes (metabolism, growth, reproduction) and to compare these field data with laboratory experimental results.

-For this, water and coral samples are taken between 200 and 300 metres deep on four different reefs present in the coastal regions and off the Norwegian fjords, using the Jago submersible.
+The Jago submersible is used to take water and coral samples at depths of between 200 and 300 meters from four different reefs in coastal regions and off the Norwegian fjords.

 Location